knot-system/knot-home/README.md

 - if you have a custom theme inside the `theme/` directory, make a backup of it as well.
 The `theme/default/` theme comes with the system, so no need to back it up

 When you want to restore a backup, delete the current folders & files from your webserver, and upload your backup.
 You should also delete the `cache/` folder, so everything gets re-cached and is up to date.
 If you also want to update or reset your system, see the *Update* section above.

+## Relocation

+You can move the system to a new host by copying all the files to the new location.
+You can omit the `cache/` folder, it gets recreated and repopulated automatically on the first access at the new location.
+If the installation is in a (or gets moved to a) subfolder, and you change the name of the subfolder, you need to delete the `.htaccess` file, so that it gets regenerated with the correct new path.